-Paying Taxes is also unique in that it covers the full range of taxes paid in 185 economies by the company, measuring how the business complies with the different tax laws and regulations in each economy.
-The study not only looks at corporate income tax, but at all of the taxes and contributions that a domestic medium-size case study company must pay.
+Paying Taxes 2014, the eighth edition of our joint annual report with the World Bank and IFC, is a unique study which investigates and compares tax regimes across 189 economies worldwide, ranking them according to the relative ease of paying taxes.
+Paying Taxes looks not only at corporate income tax, but at all of the taxes and mandatory contributions that a domestic medium-size case study company must pay.
 It considers the full impact of all these taxes in terms of both their tax cost and their compliance burden on business.

-This is the eighth year that the Paying Taxes indicators have been included in the Doing Business project, which is run by the World Bank Group.
-Learn more about our report.
-Get in-depth information about the methodology used.
+This is the ninth year that the Paying Taxes indicators have been included in the Doing Business project, which is run by the World Bank Group.
+Learn more about our report here.

 For in-depth information about the methodology used, click here.